 Because as with so many things when it comes to diamonds you have to understand the circumstances in which these grades are given.
 GIA and AGS (or any other lab for that matter) are inspecting diamonds under extreme conditions using extremely powerful magnification and ideal reference diamonds.

-The average jeweler- and even more so the average consumer- will never be able to tell the difference between a Good rating and an Excellent rating.
-Why pay for something you will never see and will only know exists because its written on a piece of paper?
+It is hard for some Gemologists to distinguish between a “Very Good” and “Excellent” symmetry, therefore there is no need to spend an extra amount of money to buy that diamond with the Excellent symmetry grade.
+Therefore the average consumer will not be able to tell the difference between a Good rating and an Excellent rating.
+Why pay more for something you will never see and only exists on a piece of paper?

-A diamond with a symmetry rating of Good and higher is an excellent choice and will not cause any noticeable negative effect to the light performance of your diamond!
+A diamond with a symmetry rating of V. Good and higher is an excellent choice and will not cause any noticeable negative effect on the light performance of your diamond!